Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods

-This optimization is sometimes referred to as {\em compressive principal component pursuit (CPCP)} \cite{wright2013compressive}.
-Equivalently, since where $\mc Q \subseteq \reals^{m \times n}$ is a linear subspace spanned by $\set{\mb A_i}_{i=1}^p$, and $\PQ$ denotes the projection operator onto that subspace, we can rewrite problem \eqref{eqn:penalized_prob_first} in a (possibly) more compact form\footnote{ To transform problem \eqref{eqn:penalized_prob_first} into problem \eqref{eqn:penalized_prob}, simple procedures like Gram-朣chmidt might be invoked.
-Despite being equivalent, one formulation might be preferred over the other in practice, depending on the specifications of sensing operator $\mc A[\cdot]$.
-In this paper, we will mainly focus on solving problem \eqref{eqn:penalized_prob} and its variant.
-Our methods, however, are not restrictive to \eqref{eqn:penalized_prob} at all and can be easily extended to problem \eqref{eqn:penalized_prob_first}.}
+This convex surrogate is sometimes referred to as {\em compressive principal component pursuit (CPCP)} \cite{wright2013compressive}.
+Equivalently, since where $\mc Q \subseteq \reals^{m \times n}$ is a linear subspace spanned by the set of sensing matrices $\set{\mb A_i}_{i=1}^p$, and $\PQ$ denotes the projection operator onto that subspace, we can rewrite problem \eqref{eqn:penalized_prob_first} in the (possibly) more compact form, \footnote{ To transform problem \eqref{eqn:penalized_prob_first} into problem \eqref{eqn:penalized_prob}, simple procedures like Gram-朣chmidt might be invoked.
+Despite being equivalent, one formulation might be preferred over the other in practice, depending on the specifications of the sensing operator $\mc A[\cdot]$.
+In this paper, we will mainly focus on solving problem \eqref{eqn:penalized_prob} and its variants.
+Our methods, however, are not restrictive to \eqref{eqn:penalized_prob} and can be easily extended to problem \eqref{eqn:penalized_prob_first}.}